ReadyMouse/chartRadar/README.md

 **Extracting the signal from the noise, in crypto trading.**

 ChartRadar is a modular, extensible Python framework for trading pattern recognition and analysis.
-The framework is designed with a pluggable architecture where algorithms can be swapped in and out of different modules, configured via YAML files.
+Detect wedges, triangles, and other chart patterns in cryptocurrency price data using rule-based and ML algorithms.
+Configure everything via YAML, no code changes needed.

 ## Features